 The intimacy of the poem, “Emma Bovary,” is unmistakable.
 After all, its title is the character’s true name—not “Madame Bovary,” the novel’s title--for Emma’s mother-in-law and her husband’s first wife also held it.
 No. With this poem we are looking at Emma, up close and personal: her feelings, desires, essence, and legacy.

 What drew me was the first line.
 Written in the vernacular, it sounds more like a letter, and her tone is one of confidant, inspiring me to lean closer: “I would have liked then for someone to touch me.”
 Wow.
 Confessional, transparent, courageous.
-No distance felt like it existed between us, whether I wanted to hear her or not... and I wanted to.
+No distance existed between us, whether I wanted to hear her or not... and I wanted to.

 The poem kept me guessing, too.
 The contradictory second line: “So I could know the purpose of this hardship” conveys a contradiction in life: we can truly understand hardship only by encountering kindness.
 Clearly, Emma is familiar with strife through the amazing imagery she uses, so alive for her that it is personified as “black-eyed and impassive” and captures not only how hardship appears but how it feels: hard, cold, and indifferent.
 Interestingly, the word “show” appears three times in the next two lines, which expresses Emma Bovary’s two realities: what she shows and how she actually feels.
 She is a character on the page, yet we know her more deeply than some human beings we see every day.
 Don’t we?
 Alas, do we ever truly know anyone?